Anveks/Final-Project-JB-School/README.md

 - Admin can add/edit/delete vacations, view the Reports page, download a CSV file, or log out.
 - The full name of the user should be displayed for registered users (including admin).

-### Bonuses:
-Bonuses will be given for:
-- Building the project on Docker Containers.
-- Adding Integration Testing and Unit Testing.
-- Uploading the site to the Cloud.

 ### Submitting the project:
 - The project is a personal project.
 It should not be done in pairs or groups.
 - The project should be in a folder with the student's full name in English and containing three folders: